RichardByrne95/CI-MS4-TuckIn/README.md

 4.  'dj_database_url' was installed using pip in order to direct the database url to Heroku.
 5.  'psychopg2-binary' was also installed using pip to facilitate the adaptation of the Postgres database by this Python application.
-6.  dj_database_url was imported into the project's 'settings.py' and the default 'DATABASES' variable was replaced with "{'default': dj_database_url.parse()}".
+6.  dj_database_url was imported into the project's 'settings.py' and the default 'DATABASES' variable value was replaced with "{'default': dj_database_url.parse()}".
 7. The 'Config Vars' were revealed in the Heroku app's Settings tab and the database url was copied and pasted as a string into the brackets of the parse method from the previous step.
 8. The following command was then used to load the database backup created in step 3 into the new Postgres database:
     ```python